raspberrypilearning/quick-start-guide/worksheet.md

 <iframe src="https://player.vimeo.com/video/90518800" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p></p>

-### Or download & image Raspbian
+### Download and image Raspbian directly
-An alternative to using NOOBS to install Raspbian, is to download and install the image directly.
+An alternative to using NOOBS to install Raspbian is to download and install the image directly.
 This is a faster process and great if you need to image multiple cards for a workshop or class.

 1. Using a computer with an SD card reader, visit the official Raspberry Pi [Downloads page](http://www.raspberrypi.org/downloads/).
 1. Click on **Raspbian**.